1. Is this a fit?

 Can I start with one deal and upgrade later?

 Yes.
-Many relationships start with a single vendor review or NDA.
-If you like the work, you can keep using per-deal pricing or move to a fractional GC engagement.
+Send one contract, get a scoped quote, and decide from there.
+If you like the work, you can scope more deals or move to monthly support.
 No pressure either way.
 Start with one deal →

 What's it like to actually work with you?